Good practices for mitigating and financing catastrophic risks | version française (pdf)

-Public consultation - The Draft Good Practices for Mitigating and Financing Catastrophic Risks were made available for public comment between 11 March and 1 May 2010.
-Comments received were taken into account when developing the final version of this guidance.
+Public consultation - The draft text of the good practices was made available for public comment between 11 March and 1 May 2010.
+Comments received were taken into account when developing the final version.

 Contact us - Requests for further information should be sent to: Mrs Cecile Vignial, firstname.lastname@example.org.